 David Syre (b.
 1940.
 Lives and works in Bellingham, WA and Tucson, AZ)

-Syre first started making art with his Swedish grandmother after battling polio at age 4, and, since then, has never stopped ––even though he pursued a more traditional career in business and real estate development.
-All his life, artmaking was a salvation and an urge to fulfill, and he found inspiration in spirituality that affected his life’s journey, both artistically and personally.
+Syre first started making art with his Swedish grandmother after battling polio at age 4, and, since then, has never stopped –even though he pursued a more traditional career in business development.
+All his life, art-making was a salvation and an urge to fulfill, and he found inspiration in spirituality that affected his life’s journey, both artistically and personally.
 Syre traveled the world studying forms of religion, spiritual practices, and Indigenous peoples and civilizations.
 He was captivated by the ancient wisdom of nature he found at the core of these cultures.
 Nature, these Indigenous cultures, and the primordial connection between them and the land became one of the biggest influences on his art.
 Inspirations originating from Syre’s meditative practices, in the end, translate to an ever-evolving, sophisticated, and prolific body of work.

 Exhibitions at the gallery: